Frequently Asked Questions

 What are the rules concerning medication?

-What happens if something goes wrong in the middle of the night?
+What happens if something goes wrong in the middle of the night or day?

-Staff members are present in each building to ensure safety and appropriate behaviour.
-In the middle of the night, staff are always close by to attend to the needs of any individual needing assistance or an emergency situation.
+Staff members are present in each building or location to ensure safety and appropriate behaviour.
+Staff are always close by to attend to the needs of any individual needing assistance or an emergency situation.

 What is Camper Code of Conduct?